InformaticsMatters/docker-rdkit/README.md

 GitHub repo for RDKit is [here](https://github.com/rdkit/rdkit).
 GitHub repo for this project is [here](https://github.com/InformaticsMatters/docker-rdkit)

+To create images for a new version of RDKit you should only need to create a new branch from `master` and then edit `params.sh`.

 ## Build and run

 Create the docker images like this: